aotaduy/area204/_drafts/2020-05-17-Angular-runtime-environments.markdown

 toc: true
 ---
 We will present a way to handle environments in runtime vs in compile time that is the standard way to do it.
+## The problem
+You have multiple deploy environments each one having different configurations such as api baseurl
 ## The Angular-CLI way
 ### Compile Time environment
 Angular CLI provides a way to handle different environments built-in.